vintage japanese noragi cotton boro faded pink tohoku showa era

 Why Now

 The market for early Showa-era boro noragi is not growing — it is shrinking.
 Every year, fewer pieces surface.
-The ones that do are increasingly incomplete, heavily damaged, or already in private collections.
 A noragi of this quality, with this color, from this region and period, is not something you plan to find.
-It finds you, or it doesn't.
+It finds you, or it doesn’t.

 noragi boro cotton faded pink showa era tohoku japan vintage textile